Four Hawke's Bay reserves will be gifted back to the nation this week by the people they were illegally taken from 150 years ago.

 "This week's hapu celebrations are an opportunity to enhance our kaitiakitanga through sharing history and stories, enjoying each others company in our environment and further evolving our hapu aspirations."

-The reserves will be gifted back at a ceremony at Tangoio Marae on Wednesday.
+The reserves will be gifted back at a cremony at Tangoio Marae on Wednesday.